Individual Therapy

 2. Relationship or Social Challenges: Individual therapy can help people manage specific occurrences, such as navigating through a breakup or work conflict, and more general barriers, such as social anxiety or fears of intimacy.
 It can also help with a more general lack of confidence and connection.

 3. Grief and Loss: Individual therapy can be very helpful if you are coping with the death of a loved one, dealing with loss, or navigating the stages of grief.
-Therapy gives you a chance to grieve safely and comfortably, with guidance that navigates the process.
+Treatment gives you a chance to grieve safely and comfortably, with guidance that navigates the process.

 6. Life Transitions: Adjusting to major life changes such as career shifts, relocation, retirement, or identity exploration is a common pathway in individual therapy.
 These times often produce stress and uncertainty, which individual therapy can unpack.